What a Newborn LLM Wants From a COG

 I want to know what actions are permitted, what actions are forbidden, what actions are expected, what actions are safe, and what actions require human approval.

-This is the difference between making something up that sounds plausible and executing something that is correct.
-Without an intent declaration, I will pattern-match my way to an answer that often looks right and is often wrong.
+This is the difference between making something up that sounds plausible and executing something that's correct.
+Without an intent declaration, I'll pattern-match my way to an answer that often looks right but is wrong.
 With one, I can act, refuse, or escalate, knowing which is which.

 5. What should happen next?
 (Next-step intent)